LegitKnots/Prox-Kiox/README.md

 Something is going on with the shell and its crashing whe  you open it in the webui.
 It was working for a solid 5 minutes until I changed something unrelated, then it broke :\  Dont click on shell for now untill its fixed.

+Sometimes you may get an error message saying that the display refused to connect or timed out or something along those lines.
+Theres not much of a fix for it right now until I can get a listener going for when thing are open and ready, but best chance is to modify the sleep times as listed above.

 ## Donate

 If you found this project helpful, please consider donating to the project throu PayPal, always appreciated.